shiebas/safa_connect/docs/invoicing/README.md

-# SAFA Global Invoicing Documentation
+# SAFA Connect Invoicing Documentation

-This directory contains comprehensive documentation for the SAFA Global invoicing system, including the new Supporter Invoice System.
+This directory contains comprehensive documentation for the SAFA Connect invoicing system, including the new Supporter Invoice System.

 ## Available Documentation